-And with all sorts of groups and individuals: from transition initiatives in Belsize Park, Norwich and the one I’m active in in Bungay, Suffolk, to community beekeepers, neighbours, festival goers, permaculturists, artists, scientists, herbalists and more.
+And with all sorts of groups and individuals: from transition initiatives in Belsize Park, Norwich and the one I’m active in in Bungay, Suffolk, to community beekeepers, neighbours, festival goers, permaculturists, artists, scientists, herbalists, younger people, older people and more.
 Always the focus is on where we are and what’s growing on around us, on the living systems of the earth right at our feet.

 Learning to pay attention to plants reconnects us in a simple and direct way to the places we live in and the planet that sustains us.
 And anyone can do it.
 We all eat, drink and dress in plants, and we take them as medicine.
 We make art and build with them.
 We garden with them.
 They condition the very air we breathe.

 My sessions provide a space and time for the multi-faceted nature and value of plants and our human connection with them to be considered.
 They are a modest way of keeping the door open in a time when most people, plants and places are seen just as resources to be exploited, not seen at all, or both.

 They are a way of touching base with the physical places we are in and being where we are rather than wishing we were somewhere else.